 Buying a budget drone can be a good introduction to these awesome flying gadget before spending hundreds on a 'proper' one.
-And at these prices, they also make great gifts.

 Cheap drones are a lot of fun, but flying time is limited to a few minutes, so budget for a few extra batteries.
 In most cases these are usually cheap and readily available.
 Just make sure you get the correct type.
 Watch out for those whose batteries cannot be removed as you'll have to charge them for around 45 minutes after each five-minute flight.

 Crash packs are available for many toy drones, too, and it's well worth getting one, if not just a couple of sets of extra propellers as you will break those that come in the box.
 Don't forget that they're not all the same: one pair rotates clockwise, the other pair anti-clockwise.

 Finally, remember that the UK Dronecode applies to these just as much as bigger more expensive drones.
 If you're in the US, you have to register your drone with the FAA.
 In the UK as of the end of November 2019 you have to register a drone, but that doesn't apply if it weighs less than 250g.
 And all of these are lighter than that.

 If you're looking for a drone for top quality aerial photos and videos, check out our roundup of the best drones.

 The CX-10 has been around for ages now, but is one of the cheapest drones you can buy.
 It’s absolutely tiny and fun to fly both for beginners and experts alike.